-We often see opportunistic trademark applications during significant world events, but the Black Lives Matter movement has also thrown a light on racist and racially insensitive branding forcing real change, as Dan Halliday explains.
+We often see opportunistic trademark applications during significant world events, but the Black Lives Matter movement has also thrown a light on racist and racially insensitive branding forcing real change.

 The application by a Manchester-based businessman for ‘Black Lives Matter’ and ‘I can’t breathe’ trademarks has rightly drawn news coverage in recent months.
 As we also saw with opportunistic applications during the COVID-19 pandemic, the trademark register can tell you a lot about the current political, social or economic situation.
 The subsequent refusals also serve as a reminder that the trademark system does not exist to allow one single party to claim ownership of the right to use such terms.